Key Takeaways

 Do beneficiaries pay tax on inherited annuities?

-Inherited annuity earnings are subject to taxation.
-The taxed amount depends on the payout structure and the beneficiary’s relationship with the annuity owner, as a surviving spouse or otherwise.
+Inherited annuity earnings are subject to taxation, with the amount taxed varying based on the payout structure and the beneficiary’s relationship to the annuity owner, such as whether they are a surviving spouse or another type of beneficiary.

 How much tax should you withhold from your annuity?